This blog post was published on November 2017. There have been some changes since that time, please scroll to the bottom to see my latest updates:

 After you place your order, it will show up in the tab 待付款 (awaiting payment).
 You have to pay by Alipay, which is the Chinese version of Paypal.
 Set up an Alipay account and enter your credit card information.
 Don’t worry, this is just a one-time annoyance because you won’t have to enter credit card information again in the future, just your Alipay pin.
 Obviously, don’t forget your pin number!

 Step 7.
-Wait for items to arrive at USPS warehouse.
+Wait for items to arrive at warehouse.

 I’m pretty impressed with the speed of Chinese sellers and couriers.
 Items are dispatched within hours and arrive at the warehouse in 2-3 days.
 If there are any issues or questions, the seller will message you via the app.
 They often send a message to you to confirm your order before they mail it.

-It takes a couple more days for items to “入库” (be entered into the USPS system).
+It takes a couple more days for items to “入库” (be entered into the warehouse system).
 Extremely detailed tracking information can be found by clicking on the 待收货 delivery van.

 Once all your items have been entered into the system “正常入库”, you will have the option to consolidate and pay for international shipping.